Tebufenpyrad

 Tebufenpyrad is an insecticide and acaricide widely used in greenhouses.
 It is a white solid chemical with a slight aromatic smell.
 It is soluble in water and also in organic solvents.

 Mode of action

 Tebufenpyrad is a strong mitochondrial complex I inhibitor.
-Like Rotenone, it inhibits electron transport chain by inhibiting the complex I enzymes of mitochondria which ultimately leads to lack of ATP production and finally cell death.
+It is one of the METI acaricides and insecticides in IRAC group 21A.
+Like rotenone, it inhibits electron transport chain by inhibiting the complex I enzymes of mitochondria which ultimately leads to lack of ATP production and finally cell death.

 Use

 Tebufenpyrad is used mainly in greenhouses around the world.
-It has been registered under various trade names (i.e.Masai, Pyranica) in countries like Australia, China and certain South American countries.
+It has been registered under various trade names including Masai and Pyranica in countries such as Australia, China, and certain South American countries.
 It is registered in USA for use on ornamental plants in commercial green houses.
 The data available presented enough evidence to support unconditional registration of tebufenpyrad for use on ornamental plants in greenhouses.

 Exposure and toxicity

 It is mainly used in greenhouses and the major form of exposure is through occupational exposure where this chemical is manufactured or used extensively.
 The possible routes of exposure are through inhalation or dermal exposure.
 Since it is used in ornamental plants the exposure through food is limited.